Positive Reinforcement: Guide & Examples for the Classroom

 Positive reinforcement examples in the classroom

 You can use positive reinforcement in different ways, depending on the behavior you’re targeting.
-Here are a few examples.
+Here are seven specific examples of positive reinforcement you can implement:

 Verbal praise